 The following fees and expenses normally will apply to all international visits and are the responsibility of the host institution:

-- An administrative fee, to be set by the NASAD National Office staff and confirmed to the host institution, sufficient to cover all reasonable direct and indirect costs of the visit, including translation expenses and those outlined in items 1. and 2. above, with a floor of US $1,000 per reviewer, not including staff.
-The total fees charged to the host institution will not exceed U.S. $12,500.
+- A deposit, to be set by the NASAD National Office staff and confirmed to the host institution, sufficient to cover all reasonable direct and indirect costs of the review, including translation expenses and those outlined in items 1. and 2. above, with a floor of U.S. $1,000 per reviewer, not including staff.
+The total deposit amount charged to the host institution will not exceed U.S. $12,500.
 Should actual costs exceed the amount of the deposit paid, the host institution will be billed for any/all remaining costs.
 After all costs related to the review have been paid, should the actual costs be less than the deposit on hand, the remaining balance of funds will be returned to the institution.

 Substantial Equivalency Annual Maintenance Fee

-For 2017-2018, a fee of US $1,698 per institution is required to cover expenses related to the continuing maintenance of “substantially equivalent” data files, review of institutional materials, and the publication and distribution of an annual listing of “substantially equivalent” programs.
+For 2023-2024, a fee of U.S. $1,793 per institution is required to cover expenses related to the continuing maintenance of “substantially equivalent” data files, review of institutional materials, and the publication and distribution of an annual listing of “substantially equivalent” programs.
 Institutions will be billed annually by NASAD.
 Fees will rise each year by the same percentage as institutional dues for NASAD accredited member institutions.